-The purpose of this course is to provide an introduction to the theory and practice of how government finances itself from both positive and normative points of view.
-To accomplish this, the course reviews: i] rationales for government intervention in the market place, ii] analyzes methods of resolving conflicts over the size of the public sector budget, iii] extensively analyzes the rationales and issues of various sources of public revenue, and iv] reviews the effects of public sector spending and taxes on the aggregate economy.
-While the examples are largely drawn from the United States, examples are also drawn from other industrial democracies and non-democracies.
+The purpose of Public Finance (90-736/90-435) is to provide an introduction to the theory and practice of how national, regional and local governments should and actually finance their budgets for operating and capital project purposes.
+To accomplish this, the course reviews: i] rationales for government intervention in the market place, ii] analyzes methods of resolving conflicts over the size of the public sector budget, iii] extensively analyzes the rationales and issues of various types of tax revenue, and iv] reviews the effects of public sector spending and taxes on the aggregate economy.
+Throughout, Public Finance emphasizes the interplay between how current revenue policy is fashioned, and how the models and their key assumptions along with political processes interact which result in changes in current law at the federal, state, and local levels.
+While the examples are largely drawn from the United States, examples are also drawn from around the world.
 Because the subject matter of public spending and revenues can easily consume an entire academic year of study, Public Finance focuses mainly on the revenue side of the public budget.
 Two courses typically offered by Professor Strauss in the Spring build on Public Finance.
-Public Expenditure Analysis (90-774) deals with techniques for evaluating private and public expenditure and capital spending decisions.
-Regional Finance and Education Policy (90-817) deals in-depth with issues surrounding multi-level government finance from US and international perspectives.
-Regional Finance and Education Policy presumes the material covered in Public Finance; students interested in taking Regional Finance and Education Policy should take Public Finance.
-It is suggested that students interested in Public Expenditure Analysis also take Public Finance.
+Public Expenditure Analysis (90-774/90-474) deals with techniques for evaluating private and public expenditure and capital spending decisions.
+Education Finance and Policy (90-817) deals in-depth with issues surrounding multi-level government finance from US and international perspectives.